 For more information on this accelerated nursing curriculum and a link to the Jefferson application for this program, click here.

 Any rising senior or senior who applies to Jefferson for occupational therapy, physical therapy, medical imaging and medical lab sciences will be offered an admissions interview at Jefferson if you meet minimum qualifications:

 - Completion of pre-requisite course lists (differs for each program)

 - Occupational and physical therapy students must have 50 hours of shadowing experience

-Once program requirements are completed, including 500 hours of working directly with individuals with autism, the participating scholars are admitted to Sidney Kimmel Medical College without submitting MCAT scores.
-If they are not accepted into or do not complete the Scholar program, they still have the opportunity to study for the MCATs and apply through the traditional pathway.
+If students are not accepted into or do not complete the Scholar program, they will still have the opportunity to study for the MCATs and apply through the traditional pathway.
 Additional note: Scholars may defer matriculation to SKMC for up to one year.

 Saint Joseph’s University has signed an articulation agreement with the Villanova University M. Louise Fitzpatrick College of Nursing that provides priority admissions consideration for Saint Joseph’s students in Villanova’s BSN Express Program.
 This 14-month second-degree program incorporates all of the standard components of Villanova’s nursing program in a concentrated timeframe.

 A minimum of five qualified Saint Joseph’s students annually will be offered admission to this second-degree option.
 To qualify for admission consideration, you must earn a minimum overall GPA of 3.0, complete all nursing pre-requisite courses with a grade of C or higher, and apply to Villanova by October 1 of their senior year at Saint Joseph’s.
 You may identify your interest in this option as early as your sophomore year at SJU so that you can begin working with the Villanova nursing representatives early in the process.